MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [ ] They only matter to technology companies with global reach.
 - [ ] They strictly dictate a company’s share price movements.

-> **Explanation:** Strong economic growth often creates a positive climate for consumer spending and corporate investment, potentially increasing revenues and profitability across various sectors.
-However, macroeconomic factors alone do not fully dictate share price.
+> **Explanation:**( Strong economic growth often creates a positive climate for consumer spending and corporate investment, potentially increasing revenues and profitability across various sectors.
+However, macroeconomic factors alone do not fully dictate share price.)

----

 ### Which step ensures that newly emerging risks or opportunities are captured in your company analysis?
 - [x] Regularly updating the analysis with new financial disclosures and market data